sandysanthosh/SPRING-BOOT-MICROSERVICES/README.md

 # REST request validation annotations:

 	@AssertFalse -> 	The annotated element must be false.

 	@AssertTrue -> 	The annotated element must be true.

 	@DecimalMax -> 	The annotated element must be a number whose value must be lower or equal to the specified maximum.

 	@DecimalMin -> 	The annotated element must be a number whose value must be higher or equal to the specified minimum.

 	@Future -> 	The annotated element must be an instant, date or time in the future.

 	@Max -> 	The annotated element must be a number whose value must be lower or equal to the specified maximum.

 	@Min -> 	The annotated element must be a number whose value must be higher or equal to the specified minimum.

 	@Negative -> 	The annotated element must be a strictly negative number.

 	@NotBlank -> 	The annotated element must not be null and must contain at least one non-whitespace character.

 	@NotEmpty -> 	The annotated element must not be null nor empty.

 	@NotNull -> 	The annotated element must not be null.

 	@Null -> 	The annotated element must be null.

 	@Pattern -> 	The annotated CharSequence must match the specified regular expression.

 	@Positive -> 	The annotated element must be a strictly positive number.

 	@Size -> 	The annotated element size must be between the specified boundaries (included).

 	Spring boot metices - actuator
 	Spring security
 	Spring jpa mysql security

-App
+#### App annotation:

-@Advice
+* @Advice
-@before
+* @before
-@order(0)
+* @order(0)
-@after
+* @after
-@afterAdvice
+* @afterAdvice
-@beforeReturningAdvice
+* @beforeReturningAdvice

-@data in Lombok
+#### @data in Lombok

-Will add all getter and setters
+* Will add all getter and setters
-To string
+* To string
-Equal and barcode
+* Equal and barcode

 @NOTnull